 Along with the charm of Pushkar Camel Fair, our tour takes you into the realm of the Rajput kings.
 You will see splendid palaces, impressive forts and legendary temples.
 You will experience the iridescent, everyday life in villages and cities and stay mostly in so-called “Heritage Hotels” in which the reminiscence of history is ubiquitous, but also in luxury tent camps.
 Experience the highlights of Rajasthan: the pink city of Jaipur with the Palace of Winds, Udaipur-the city of lakes, the desert city of Khimsar, blue city of Jodhpur and Agra with its magnificent Taj Mahal and gigantic Red Fort, including the important and significant sites of Old and New Delhi.

 You arrive at the Delhi International Airport where you will be greeted by our representative and escorted to your hotel.
 Delhi is the capital of India and is a metropolis of the country that is second only to Mumbai in magnitude.
-In its history that spans over 3000 years, Delhi has seen the rise of 7 great cities which have left behind a wealth of cultural heritage and architectural wonders.
+In its history that spans over 3000 years, Delhi has seen the rise of seven great cities which have left behind a wealth of cultural heritage and architectural wonders.
 The magnificent structures here – apart from having their own charm – draw inspiration from ancient Istanbul, Rome and Athens.
 Enjoy the distinct character of Delhi that brings you a perfect blend of the old and the new with its teeming bazaars and medieval spots.
-Overnight in Delhi!
+Overnight in Delhi.

 There is no better way to know a country than exploring its streets and this is exactly what we bring you next as we explore Old Delhi through a combination of bicycle rickshaw ride and guided walk.
 We traverse the narrow lanes that lie between the historic Jama Masjid and traditional Chandni Chowk Bazaar.
-Watch with bewilderment as your bicycle rickshaw man courses through spaces that are virtually nonexistent.
+Watch with bewilderment as your bicycle rickshaw man winds his way through spaces that are virtually nonexistent.
 Watch him make way by simply replacing honks with his shouts to alert people on his path, while taking time to explain the different sights that you come across.
 That’s true multi-tasking on the streets of India for you!

 Watch the streets getting progressively narrower as we enter the busier parts of the market.
 Enjoy the commotion of the bazaar that sells fruits, vegetables, ornate goods, and everything else under the sun.
 You’ll find each inch of the market covered by vendors and buyers who are constantly arguing over the price.
-You’ll find these vendors even displaying their goods on the floor, literally devoid of any kiosk or shop.
+You’ll find these vendors even displaying their goods on the floor, devoid of any kiosk or shop.
 Look over your head and you’ll find a mangle of wires from the power poles as if to say that even the electricity is working as hard as the people below it.
 The entire experience can seem intimidating to you but it is completely harmless.
 Open your mind and enjoy the sounds of those vendors inviting you for some shopping.
 The scene is reminiscent of almost all old markets in India.

 Moving from traditions to modernity, we visit New Delhi that nurtures the legacy left behind by the British Raj.
 This is the modern face of the city.
 We begin with a sightseeing activity at the India Gate that was built to honor the fallen soldiers of India during World War I and Afghan War as they fought by the side of the British.
 We then pass by the President’s House or the Rastrapathi Bhavan and the Parliament Building.
 The credit of designing and building these beautiful structures goes to British architect Edwin Lutyens.